-St Julian's Maritime Finance Ltd ("SJMF") is an independent and licensed European yacht leasing company, managed by experienced staff and supported by strong local and international shareholders, banks, and business partners.
-Aqubix Limited is an IT consultancy and experienced solution for offering a flexible approach in business analysis and technical architecture; whilst Finopz Limited is a company based in London, set up to focus on automating operations within the financial sector.
+Institute of English Language Studies Limited's ("IELS") principal activity is the provision of English language courses to foreign students and other related activities.
+St Julian's Maritime Finance Limited ("SJMF") is an independent and licensed European yacht leasing company, managed by experienced staff and supported by strong local and international shareholders, banks, and business partners.
+Aqubix is an experienced IT consultancy business offering a flexible approach in business analysis and technical architecture.
+Finopz is a company based in London, set up to focus on automating operations within the financial sector.
+The Players Group Limited's ("TPG") principal activity is the holding of an investment in Maltco Lotteries Limited, which is currently non-operating.

-With respect to the other associates, Sliema Creek Lido Limited has an emphyteutical grant concession of 65 years, for a particular property in Gzira, that commenced in 2018, which it leases out to Agualuna Lido Ltd to manage and operate a lido operation.
+With respect to the other associates, Sliema Creek Lido Limited has an emphyteutical grant concession of 65 years, for a particular property in Gzira, that commenced in 2018, which it leases out to Aqualuna Lido Ltd to manage and operate a lido operation.